EmmanuelHaggai/SakaAI-on-ICP/README.md

 ## Installation
-Follow these steps to set up SakaGPT on your local environment:
+Follow these steps to set up SakaAI on your local environment:

 ### Prerequisites